 To hear the city’s crickets and stare at the moon; just for a while, before you go to sleep where you will lose “yourself” completely.
 Because when you sleep and when you dream you are not the person you think you must be.

 You become something else.

-I look at Perla, the dog, squeezing her nose between the railings of the balcony in search of passers-by, dogs or humans.
+I look at Perla, the dog, poking her nose through the railings of the balcony in search of passers-by, dogs or humans.
 Then she lies on the floor and falls asleep.

 A cricket shouts his voice.
 And a man is sitting on the balcony putting on paper incoherent thoughts.

-It’s true that I learned many things from my solitude.
-But I always squeeze my nose between the railings to observe the passers-by, men or dogs.
+It’s true that I have learned many things from my solitude.
+But I always poke my nose through the railings to observe the passers-by, men or dogs.